John Robertson (premier): Death

 Sir John Robertson died in Watsons Bay and was accorded a public funeral.

 Honours

 He was made a Knight Commander of the Order of St Michael and St George (KCMG) in 1877.
 His statue graces The Domain near the Art Gallery of New South Wales.
 The Federal division of Robertson, the former state electoral district of Robertson, and the NSW Southern Highlands town of Robertson were all named after him.

-One of his daughters, Margaret-Emma, married the Russian scientist and explorer Nicholas Miklouho-Maclay, who built the first Marine Biological Station in Australia at Watsons Bay, New South Wales.
+One of his daughters, Margaret-Emma, married the Russian scientist and explorer Nicholas Miklouho-Maclay, who built the first Marine Biological Station in Australia at Watsons Bay.

 One of his grandchildren, Archibald Clark Kerr, later Sir Archibald and then later Lord Inverchapel, became one of Britain's most influential 20th century diplomats.